Solo 401(k): Understanding self-employed retirement plans

 Saving for retirement often takes a back seat when you’re trying to grow and run a business.
 After all, you don’t have an employer doing the heavy lifting of setting up the plan for you.
 However, self-employment makes it perhaps even more important to prioritize your retirement.

-A solo 401(k) is one of the best options available to help you save for retirement as a self-employed individual.
-It can help you save tens of thousands of dollars per year while enjoying major tax advantages.
+A solo 401(k) can be one of the best options available to help you save for retirement as a self-employed individual.
+It can help you save tens of thousands of dollars per year while enjoying tax advantages.

 As you’re setting up your solo 401(k) or other self-employed retirement savings tool, a financial professional can be a valuable asset in helping you open your account and plan your investments.